minijesme1212/Box-Creator-2/README.md

 # Box-Creator-2

-This is the sequel to the last game this time you spawn random objects.
+This is the sequel to the last game this but time you spawn random objects.

 # Controls
 Right Click - Spawn Object